rafaelsouzaribeiro/server-and-client-using-stomp-and-websocket-in-golang/README.md

-Server and client using STOMP and WebSocket.
-WebSocket provides notifications for logged-in and logged-out users, and STOMP authentication.
+Server and client using STOMP and WebSocket in Go.
+WebSocket with notifications for logged-in and logged-out users, implementing JWT authentication and STOMP authentication.

 For multiple messages on the websocket, the username is linked to a connection, so whenever you send more than one message to the username, you need to use client.Connect()